Explained: What Is a Satellite and How Does It Work?

 Bottom line

-We are living in the digital era, and regardless of how we praise advanced technology, we cannot ignore the presence of satellites.
+We live in the digital era, and regardless of how we praise advanced technology, we cannot ignore the presence of satellites.

-Basically, satellites make our lives easier as they help us to communicate with others, not only in our countries but across the world, help scientists predict the weather for adequate preparation, and, most importantly, give us directions with the help of smartphones.
+Basically, satellites make our lives easier as they help us communicate with others, not only in our countries but across the world.
+They also help scientists predict the weather for adequate preparation and, most importantly, give us directions with the help of smartphones.

 Leave a Reply